 For a variety of reasons, there comes a time in many horse owners’ lives in which they are no longer able, physically, or financially to provide care for their horse.
 Sometimes the horse is very much wanted, but an owner’s circumstances do not allow them to keep their beloved horse.
-It is at this juncture that owners may be forced to make the decision to find other available options for their horse.
+Other times, there may come a point in which a horse does not meet the owners expectations.
+It is at this juncture that owners may need to make the decision to find other available options for their horse.

 *If you find yourself in a situation, in which you want to keep your horse, but need temporary assistance until you can get back on your feet physically or financially, there are various safety net programs available to help.
 Please visit UHC Safety Net Programs and Resources for more information.